Robrowno/rally-blog/README.md

 - The Logic and Code for the Pagination in the index.html template came from this website: [Python in Plain English](https://python.plainenglish.io/how-to-implement-pagination-in-django-with-function-based-views-8f6462554930)

+- This video by Codemy also helped me to understand how to implement pagination: [Codemy Pagination Youtube](https://www.youtube.com/watch?v=N-PB-HMFmdo&list=PLCC34OHNcOtqW9BJmgQPPzUpJ8hl49AGy&index=19)

+- Django docs were reviewed for pagination requirements in the views.py file: [Django Pagination Docs](https://docs.djangoproject.com/en/4.1/topics/pagination/)

 - Left and Right HTML arrows for Paginator: [Left Arrow](https://www.toptal.com/designers/htmlarrows/arrows/left-arrow/), [Right Arrow](https://www.toptal.com/designers/htmlarrows/arrows/right-arrow/)

+- This youtube video helped guide me and give inspiration for the comments section: [Great Adib Youtuve vid](https://www.youtube.com/watch?v=MmLRE2fCcec)

+- This is where I found the User model objects I needed for my Profile sections: [Django User model Docs](https://docs.djangoproject.com/en/4.1/ref/contrib/auth/#django.contrib.auth.models.User)

+## Personal Credits

+There are a few people who have personally helped me through and guided me through this project, be it bugs and issues I was stuck on, to teaching me core concepts or explaining/running through why/how something works in Django.

+A special thanks to:

+- Daisy McGirr: My Code Institute Mentor, Daisy has guided me through Project 4 through mentor call sessions, advising me on my wireframes and scope at the start of the project, to helping me understand why code wasn't working as expected if I got stuck on a problem in 'In it together' slack group calls.
+Daisy has also been so kind and helpful with pep-talks when I was feeling down with issues regarding Django.

+- Matt Bodden: Helped me learn how to delete a database and re-instate a new one if my database got corrupted or had conflicting issues.
+This has been an invaluable tool to know as I've had to delete and reinstate my database in order to make new migrations many times over the course of this project!
+Like Daisy, Matt has encouraged me when I felt low when struggling with Django and it has definitely got me back on my feet once or twice!

+- Ian Meigh: Helped me to understand why there were url issues in my urls.py file in my rallyApp, and different ways I could go about resolving the issue.

+- Abubakar Shafique: Abubakar has been an incredible teacher of Django concepts to me.
+Through his lessons, I have picked up a much better confidence using the Django framework, and when I'm stuck he always sends me resources to look at that could help with a particular issue I'm stuck on.

 ---